TheIncgi/Plasma-projects/README.md

 [This is the file](https://github.com/TheIncgi/Plasma-projects/blob/main/libs/Load.lua)\
 There's a huge amount of code here, but don't worry, the usage is pretty simple. \
 This code is designed to run in a `Lua Program` node in plasma (but you could run it elsewhere if you wanted) \
-and it basically just get's coppied and pasted.
+and it basically just get's copied and pasted.

 ### Loading a program to run